ionutauc18/C_Sharp-Projects-/README.md

 - Card Battle Application

 A Console Application that shows a skipet of a card battle game that calls three methods, each of which will take one integer parameter in and return an integer
+- Main Method Assignment

-- A Console Application where we do different mathematical operation on a integer and return the answer as an integer, a decimal and return the answer as a integer and a string, converting it to an integer and returning the answer as an integer;
+A Console Application where we do different mathematical operation on a integer and return the answer as an integer, a decimal and return the answer as a integer and a string, converting it to an integer and returning the answer as an integer;
 - A Console Application where we use polymorphism to create an interface called IQuittable and have it define a void method called Quit().We also have an Employee class inherit from that interface and implement the Quit() method.

 -   Car Insurance